AgileVentures/av-static-website/source/blog_articles/2017-11-16-av-ecosystem-review-one-thing-after-another.html.markdown

 });
 ```

-I think what we have here is a mix of old and new GA tracking code, and the problem that none of it actually gets run until we go intro production where google analytics is switched on.
-Looking up both old and new code I can't immediately see a way to reconcile them, so I've commented out the offending code, and so will get that up until we can work out an effective combined approach.
+I think what we have here is a mix of old and new GA tracking code, and the problem that none of it actually gets run until we go into production, where google analytics is switched on.
+Looking up both old and new code, I can't immediately see a way to reconcile them, so I've commented out the offending code, and so will get that up until we can work out an effective combined approach.

-I think rather than switching GA code on and off globally we should have different account ids for different instances and set that via ENV vars ...
+I think rather than switching GA code on and off globally we should have different account ids for different instances, and set that via ENV vars ...